 Form 122A-2—Chapter 7 Means Test Calculation

-Before attempting a bankruptcy petition, always talk to a bankruptcy attorney to get advice regarding keeping your property, maximizing your exemptions and discharge of debts as well as legal strategies for protecting yourself after the bankruptcy case is completed.
+Before attempting a bankruptcy petition, talk to a bankruptcy attorney.
+You'll want to know about keeping your property, maximizing your exemptions, and discharge of debts.

 To learn more about what information is required for each bankruptcy form, see How to File for Chapter 7 Bankruptcy.
 And to learn more about the filing process and legal issues that might arise when filling out the forms, see Filing for Bankruptcy.